Solcany/matussolcany.com/content/projects/unforgettable/index.md

 ---

 {{< video src="video/unforgettable-video">}}

-Unforgettable is an interactive installation meant for exploration and audience curation of the vast and often forgotten archives of digitized artworks of galleries.

-The installation puts the audience member in the position of a curator, over the time they get to decide which artworks will stay and which won't.
+{{< competencies >}}

-Unforgettable won an audience prize of HackaLOD hackathon in 2019.
-And is a creation of Ben, Jorim, [Philo](https://phivk.com/), Edward and myself.
+Unfortgattable is an interactive installation to let museum visitors explore the long tail of scarcely visited artworks.
+Unforgettable won an audience prize of HackaLOD hackathon in 2019 and is a result of collaboration of ExpLOD team: Edward, Jorim, [Philo](https://phivk.com/), Ben and myself.

-{{< img src="image/unforgettable3.jpg">}}
-{{< img src="image/unforgettable1.jpg">}}
-{{< img src="image/unforgettable2.jpg">}}
+{{< img src="image/unforgettable3.jpg" alt="3D rendered illustration of a figure standing in front of a touch screen, on the screen there's a collection of artworks with blue borders.
+Under the touch screen there's a projector projecting a mirror image of the screen on the wall">}}
+{{< img src="image/unforgettable1.jpg" alt="A screenshot of the screen with a collection of artworks with blue borders">}}
+{{< img src="image/unforgettable2.jpg" alt="A photo of the ExpLOD team holding the audience prize trophy" >}}